ErizDotDev/LearningNotes/dotnet-core-development/dotnet/fundamental-components/enums.md

 # 🚨 Enumerations
 ---

+- We change the underlying type of an enum in scenarios where a .NET application will be deployed in a low memory device.
+	- By default, enums are of type int.
+	- Make sure that the enum values fit the available values of the underlying type.
 - Under the hood, enums provide explicit implementations of the `IConvertible` interface for converting from enumeration value to integral type.

 ## Best practices